mmistakes/minimal-mistakes/_posts/2016-02-16-Slow-shutdown-analysis.md

 ### Conclusion

-I send this up to management but there was never any word back.
-I did some further reading and came to the conclusion i was looking in the good direction.
+I did some further reading and came to the conclusion i was looking in the right direction.

 My conclusion was correct, it only took a few more months after which there was a new version released of McAfee.
 When we updated to the newer version, the complaints were gone.